The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Motivation and Literature Review

 \subsection{AI Takeover}

-There are two separate reasons to expect some form of AI takeover of decision making in crucial areas once TAI is developed.
+There are two distinct reasons to expect some form of AI takeover of key decision making processes once TAI is developed.
 First, there is the economic rationale: in any decentralized setting, people have an incentive to empower AI to cut costs, improve productivity, gain market share, and increase individual utility.
 Also, while each individual, firm, or other formal entity may be willing to retain at least some discretion in their decision making, they may be forced to abandon it in favor of more comprehensive, efficiency-enhancing AI automation due to cut-throat competitive pressures from those who do not impose such constraints.\footnote{The pressure to adopt AI-powered decision making is perhaps strongest in military applications.
-Already today AI is increasingly used in warfare to identify targets and to steer autonomous drones (that are then immune to signal jamming between the drone operator and the drone).
-The general political agreement up to now seems to be that weapon systems are designed such that humans always have the last say (``keeping humans in the loop'').
-However, there is a strong incentive not to keep humans in the loop because this reduces reaction speed and comes at a huge disadvantage on the battlefield.
-Also, removing humans from the loop works against the jamming of drones.
-AI-powered target search in the Gaza war in 2024 already happened partly without human supervision, see \url{https://www.economist.com/middle-east-and-africa/2024/04/11/israels-use-of-ai-in-gaza-is-coming-under-closer-scrutiny}.} These effects can aggregate up to the level of the entire economy: keeping inefficient, orders of magnitude slower human decision making in the loop would bottleneck economic growth severely \citep{Growiec2023GN,Growiec2022XS2} and preclude technological singularity.
-In such a world, the lingering presence of unutilized technological opportunity, which could potentially be unleashed by motivated actors, would make such a scenario unsustainable over a longer time frame \citep{Growiec2022Book,Dung2024,Yampolskiy2024}.
+Already today AI is increasingly used in warfare, e.g., to identify targets and to steer autonomous drones. } These effects can aggregate up to the level of the entire economy: keeping inefficient, orders of magnitude slower human decision making in the loop would bottleneck economic growth severely \citep{Growiec2023GN,Growiec2022XS2} and preclude technological singularity.
+The lingering presence of unutilized technological opportunity, which could potentially be unleashed by motivated actors, would make such a scenario unsustainable over a longer time frame \citep{Growiec2022Book,Dung2024,Yampolskiy2024}.